-The educational database is structured around six teacher tasks.
-The teacher tasks are the result of a systematic review in which 46 frameworks from around the world were analyzed and synthesized (van Dijk et al., 2020).
-The UU vision on these teacher tasks (Utrechts Onderwijs Model) are collected in this Handbook of Teaching.
-The six teacher tasks are:
+The Teaching and Learning Collection is structured around six teacher tasks.
+These teacher tasks are the result of a systematic review in which 46 frameworks from around the world were analyzed and synthesized (van Dijk et al., 2020).
+The UU vision on these teacher tasks (Utrechts Onderwijs Model) are collected in this Introduction to the six Teacher Tasks:

 1. Teaching and supporting learning

 2. Educational Design